Client certificate

 -

-- Name: Enter a unique name for this device posture check.
+You will be prompted for the following information: - Name: Enter a unique name for this device posture check.

 - Operating system: Select your operating system.